boonkk/professionsalary/README.md

     },
     ...
 ]
+`

 - works for files with no extension (e.g. "csvFile" instead of "csvFile.csv")
-- job and salary columns/fields order doesn't matter, just need to be present
+- job and salary columns/fields order doesn't matter, just need to be present in file
-- supports ANY number of columns/fields (just finds if 'job' and 'salary' are present)
+- supports ANY number of columns/fields (finds if 'job' and 'salary' are present)
 - supports "ugly" CSV files e.g. "teAcHer" fields equals "Teacher", ignores whitespaces (...,"Teacher      "        ;....)
 - supports salary values with commas or dots (1000,3 = 1000,3)
 - data can be separated with semicolon(task condition) or comma(usual separator) (CSV file)